Wandalen/wTools/module/core/for_each/Readme.md

 ### Basic use-case :: more than single token

 Both prefix and postfix have to be token tree ( `tt` ).
 But if you need something more complex put it into braces `{ ... }`.
 Macros `for_each` will remove outermost braces.
-Braces are optional in case of prefix/postfix is a singlle token.
+Braces are optional in case of prefix/postfix is a single token.

 <!-- {{# generate.module_sample{} #}} -->